 The Tremor sports visual tweaks which give it a more aggressive face than the regular Ranger.
 The radiator grille has Magnetic-painted surrounds with black bars that run across the middle, as well as red nostril corner accents.
 In addition, special “Tremor” badges on the sides of the truck bed and optional hood and body graphics ensure that onlookers know what it is.
 Seats have Miko suede inserts with “Tremor” stitching and black accents.

-The Ranger Tremor is powered by a 2.3-liter EcoBoost engine which is good for 270hp and 410Nm of torque.
-This is mated to a ten-speed automatic transmission which is hooked up to an electronic locking differential for better traction on slippery surfaces
+The Ranger Tremor is powered by a 2.3-liter EcoBoost engine, which is good for 270hp and 410Nm.
+This is mated to a 10-speed automatic transmission that is hooked up to an electronic locking differential for better traction on slippery surfaces.